 As a history buff, I regularly visit buildings listed on the National Register of Historic Places.

-Although the NRHP website databases are in a current state of reorganization, there many useful tools, maps, and resources available for researching these historical sites, deemed worthy of preservation and also potential inclusion on your travel itinerary.
+Although the NRHP website databases are in a current state of reorganization, there many useful tools, maps, and resources available for researching these historical sites, deemed worthy of preservation and also potential inclusion on your USA road trip itinerary.

 Find Your Park